 Where to find the list of terrorist organisations and further information

-Listed terrorist organisations are set out in Part 2 of the Criminal Code Regulations 2002, available on the ComLaw website.
+Listed terrorist organisations are also set out in individual regulations relevant to that organisation, available on the ComLaw website.

 List of terrorist entities for anti-terrorism financing purposes